Steele dossier: Value as FBI source

-During his trial, two FBI officials revealed that Danchenko was "an uncommonly valuable" confidential human source for several years whose role went far beyond the Steele dossier:
+During his trial, two FBI officials revealed that Danchenko was "an uncommonly valuable" CHS for several years whose role went far beyond the Steele dossier:

 Olga Galkina

 Olga Galkina, labeled by the FBI as "Source 3", was alleged to be an unwitting sub-source in Danchenko's network of sources and "stood as the dossier's most important contributor".
 She is an old friend of Danchenko and a middle school classmate.
 On October 28, 2020, The Wall Street Journal described her as a Russian public-relations executive with many past jobs in government and the private sector that enabled her to build a "vast network" of sources.

 Galkina stated in an affidavit that "she had no idea Danchenko had used 'private discussions or private communications' as dossier material.
 'I believe that Mr. Danchenko identified me as Sub-Source 3 to create more authoritativeness for his work'."

 According to the Wall Street Journal, she was Steele's source for the hacking accusations against Webzilla, and the source of the allegations about a secret meeting in Prague involving Michael Cohen and three colleagues.